RREC for HSE Dublin and Midlands (& HSE Centre)

 Complaints

 • The HSE wants to provide safe and high-quality services so that patients receive the best care and treatment.
 Patient feedback matters as it helps to improve HSE services.
 The HSE wants to hear from service users about their experience of what worked, what could improve or what didn't work.
 There are many ways to tell the HSE about your experience as a service user.
-Full details are available at https://www2.hse.ie/services/hse-complaints-and-feedback/your-service-your-say.html (clicking this link will open the your service your say webpage in a new window)
+Full details are available at https://www2.hse.ie/services/hse-complaints-and-feedback/your-service-your-say.html.

 • In relation to research activities specifically, complaints may be made to RREC by patients (or their family members or next of kin), research participants (or their family members or next of kin), researchers, staff of institutions, or others.
 The research applicant should include the RREC contact details on their participant information leaflets.
 All complaints will be handled promptly and sensitively by the RREC: